yhc19850706/jedipus/README.md

 >Jedipus is a Redis Cluster Java client that manages [Jedis](https://github.com/xetorthio/jedis) object pools.

 ######Features
-* Reuses the awesome work already done on Jedis so that all `Jedis` client functionality is usable, e.g., pipelines and transactions.
+* Reuses the awesome work already done on Jedis by supporting all super interfaces of both [`Jedis`](https://github.com/xetorthio/jedis/blob/master/src/main/java/redis/clients/jedis/Jedis.java) and [`Pipeline`](https://github.com/xetorthio/jedis/blob/master/src/main/java/redis/clients/jedis/Pipeline.java).
-* Execute `Consumer<IJedis>` and `Function<IJedis, R>` Lambas against a Redis Cluster.
+* Execute `Consumer<IJedis>` and `Function<IJedis, R>` lambas.
 * Direct O(1) primitive array access to a corresponding `IJedis` pool.
 * Reuse known slot integers.
 * Locking is only applied to threads that are accessing slots that are MOVING or for which a client connection cannot be established triggering a slot cache refresh.